 IoT security begins with building secure software.
 Learn how to embed security into your SDLC to avoid becoming an easy target for hackers.

-In this, the final week of 2020’s National Cybersecurity Awareness Month, the focus is the future of connected devices.
+Kicking off 2021’s National Cybersecurity Awareness Month, we’re focusing on the future of connected devices.

 And some things about that future are pretty easy to predict.